freeradical13/freeradical13.github.io/index.md

 ##### Chloroplasts

 [Chloroplasts][] are the site of [photosynthesis][] which uses light energy, water, and CO<sub>2</sub> to synthesize organic compounds such as sugars.
-Like mitochondria, chloroplasts have their own DNA and two phospholipid bilayers (although the outer two membranes are not used for ATP synthesis like in mitochondria, but are just a relic of endosymbiosis).
-Within the inner membrane, in the fluid called the [stroma][], chloroplasts are further divided into sacs called [thylakoids][] which are arranged into stacks called [grana][] (a single stack being a granum).
+Like mitochondria, chloroplasts have their own DNA and two outer phospholipid bilayers (although the outer two membranes are not used for ATP synthesis like in mitochondria, but are just a relic of endosymbiosis).

+Within the inner membrane, in the fluid called the [stroma][], chloroplasts are further divided into membraned sacs called [thylakoids][] which are arranged into stacks called [grana][] (a single stack being a granum).
 [Chlorophyll][] molecules in the thylakoid membranes absorb light and the [Calvin cycle][] uses that energy to synthesize organic compounds.

 Plants have leaves which include [mesophyll cells][] that contain chloroplasts.
 CO<sub>2</sub> enters the leaf through pores called stomata (singular stoma).